ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server.rst

 ::

 	Command: caput -S %MYPVPREFIX%CS:BLOCKSERVER:SAVE_NEW_COMPONENT abcdefabdcdefabcdef1234567890
-	Saves a component to xml files without effecting the current configuration.
-This will give an error if trying to save over components of the current configuration but will allow overwrites of other saved configurations.
+	Saves a component to XML without affecting the current configuration.
+	This will give an error if trying to overwrite components of the current active configuration.
 	Requires compressed and hexed JSON dictionary.

 	Example JSON (dehexed and decompressed):